That’s one thing we have no difficulty with whatsoever.

 It all begins with our proud history, a compelling tale of overcoming struggle and strife, community spirit and culture.
 It’s retold everywhere, at museums and heritage attractions, arts festivals and theatres – even in conversations with complete strangers (though you won’t be a stranger for long in this famously friendly part of Wales).

 Then there’s the way we look.
 With vales you get hills and mountains.
 In our case, lots of them, creating a restless, roller-coaster landscape of ups and downs that – to first-time visitors who don’t know us – is surprisingly green and fresh.
-We had our Industrial Revolution.
-That’s now history.
+We had our Industrial Revolution, which is remembered at our World Heritage Site, Blaenavon.
+Now that’s history.
 The Valleys of the 21st century will inspire you to get out there, go walking and breathe in all that fresh air and scenery.
 You won’t know where to start.
-As well as all those hills and mountains we have the largest concentration of country parks in Wales – not to mention the biggest urban forest park in the UK (in the Afan Valley).
-See Sultan the UK's biggest earth sculpture.
+As well as all those hills and mountains we have the largest concentration of country parks in Wales as well as one of the best Mountain Bike Parks at BikePark Wales, and one of the biggest earth sculptures, Sultan at Parc Penallta.